Leg vein treatments are the procedures that treat spider veins (aka, superficial leg veins) through techniques ranging from minimal to non-invasive.

 Recovery time is minimal and pain-free.
 Walking is encouraged, but strenuous physical activity should be avoided for two to three weeks following your procedure.
 Any bruising or discomfort should fade after two to four weeks.

-Leg vein treatments from Azar Plastic Surgery & Med Spa leave the legs feeling rejuvenated and ready to face the outside world.
+Leg vein treatments from Azar Plastic Surgery & Med Spa leave your legs feeling rejuvenated and ready to face the outside world.
 Patients enter the world feeling more confident and secure in their appearance.
 Like what you’ve read so far?
 Click through our blog to find out more about procedures, events, articles, advice, and more.

 Leg vein treatments are treatment options ranging from minimal to non-invasive that eliminate the presence of spider veins.
 Options include: